jimz011/homekit-infused/docs/index.md

 Required Components:
   - Browser_mod
   - Lovelace_gen
+  - Average Sensor

 Optional Components:
   - Afvalbeheer (for Dutch waste collection)
   - Plex Recently Added (if you use plex you might want this, required if you want to use the upcoming media card)
   - Sonarr and Radarr upcoming media (required if you want to use the upcoming media card)
+  - Xbox One (add the following repository to your hassio addons https://github.com/hunterjm/hassio-addons, this component will work for non hassio installs as well)
+  - ESPHome (add the following repository to your hassio addons https://github.com/esphome/hassio, I have not tested this on a non hassio install)

 Manual Components Import: (This works the same as with plugins, however some components might not get added through HACS, if it doesn't just copy my component into your custom_components folder)
 Add all the repositories (where applicable) as an 'integration', choose it from the dropdown menu